ynwd/ynwd.github.io/content/posts/nest-init/index.md

 - `create-user.dto.ts`
 - `update-user.dto.ts`

+Open [http://localhost:3000/user](http://localhost:3000/user).
+You will be surprised if all the endpoints for CRUD are created automatically.

 You can adjust the files above to suite your use case.

 ## Create a new module, service, and controller